clarifying democratic principles today

 Origins of Democracy

-Democracy traces its roots back to ancient Greece, specifically to Athens around the fifth century BCE, where it emerged as a groundbreaking form of government.
+Democracy’s historical roots can be traced back to ancient Greece, particularly Athens in the fifth century BCE, where it emerged as a revolutionary form of governance.

 Impact of Democracy in Articles